-- After your car has gone up the hill or passed another car, allow the transmission to downshift.
+- After your car has gone up the hill, allow the transmission to downshift.
 This will happen automatically when the engine isn't required to work as hard.

 You can also force your automatic transmission to downshift into a lower gear.
 Here's how to do it:

 - As you approach a situation where you'd like to downshift, ease off the gas pedal.

 - Allow the transmission to shift to a lower gear.